Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 4. Model the value and enjoyment of your own job and household responsibilities.

 As adults we are rewarded by a paycheck in our jobs.
-But the goal of hard work is not prosperity in the eyes of the world, but the benefits of working with integrity, and serving well.
-It also yields the wonderful benefit of being able to provide for your family, and give to others.
+But the goal of hard work is not prosperity in the eyes of the world, but the benefits of working with integrity and serving well.
+It also yields the wonderful benefit of being able to provide for your family and give to others.

 work life balance 5333802 1280

 Do your kids know this?
 Do you talk about it with them?
 How do your kids interpret your attitude towards your job?
 Do they see you regularly grumbling about your job or household chores?
 It’s tougher to model these values if you work in a job that’s frustrating or unfulfilling.
 Still, you can model that no matter how unenjoyable the job, you are motivated by your relationship with Jesus to do your best.
-Every task has eternal purpose because our souls are eternal.
-Your diligence demonstrates that the most menial job has value because the people who are benefitting from that service have value.
+Every task has an eternal purpose because our souls are eternal.
+Your diligence demonstrates that the most menial job has value because the people who are benefiting from that service have value.

-5. Model setting goals and rewarding yourself
+5. Model setting goals and rewarding yourself.

-A key phrase at Connected families is this: Lead your family with grace.
-We can’t take our kids someplace we haven’t gone.
-Have your kids ever seen you work towards a goal and reward yourself?
+A key phrase at Connected Families is this: “Lead your family with grace.”
+When it comes to grace, we can’t take our kids somewhere we haven’t been.
+Have your kids ever seen you work towards a goal and reward yourself for it?
 Before you start a reward program for them, try having them watch you rewarding yourself and enjoying it!

 • Implement a self-calming strategy